rthomas29/local-weather/README.md

 # local-weather
-Local weather app
+Local weather app (In progress)

+## Status
+Currently working on refactoring project with Angular 2.

+###: Coming Soon
+* 5 day forecast
+* Weather notifications
+* Search for city by name or zip code

 ## Summary
 local-weather is an app that utilizes the user's IP address and the OpenWeatherMapAPI to display the weather at their current location.

-Special thanks to [@erikflowers](https://github.com/erikflowers) for the super cool weather icons!
-Check out his project [here!](https://github.com/erikflowers/weather-icons)
+(Angular 2, NodeJS)